Vanilla-OS/Vib/docs/articles/en/project-structure.md

 - `vib/` is the directory containing the Vib project.
 - `includes.container/` is the directory containing the files to be included in the image.
 It can contain any file or directory you want to include in the image.
 The files in this directory will be copied to the root of the image following the same structure.
 - `modules/` is the directory containing the modules used in the recipes.
 You can create as many modules directories as you want, naming them as you prefer.
 Each module directory contains one or more YAML files, each one representing a module, name them as you prefer.
-- `vib.yml` is the recipe file for the image.
-You can have multiple `vib.yml` files in the same project, each one representing a different image.
+- `recipe.yml` is the recipe file for the image.
+You can have multiple `recipe.yml` files in the same project, each one representing a different image.
 For example, you can have a `dev.yml` and a `prod.yml` file to build different images for development and production environments, then build them with `vib build dev.yml` and `vib build prod.yml`.

 ### Include Modules in the Recipe

 You can define your modules directly in the recipe file but the above structure is recommended to keep the project organized and to reuse the modules across different recipes.
-So, once you have defined your modules directories, you can include them in the recipe file using the `include` module:
+So, once you have defined your modules directories, you can include them in the recipe file using the `includes` module:

 ```yml
 - name: deps-modules